 Even the most beautiful destinations in England can experience rainy days, so chances are you’ll encounter some showers during your Camber stay.
 But don’t let the wet weather dampen your adventures – East Sussex offers ample indoor pursuits.
 When the skies open up, try these rainy day activities perfect for any forecast:

 The Observatory Science Centre features six telescopes surveying the skies day and night.
 Learn about constellations and try spotting them from your Camber holiday home.

 Explore treasures from the deep

-At the Shipwreck Museum in Hastings where the stars of the show are the 17th-century warship Anne and the Amsterdam, an 18th-century Dutch East Indiaman, both wrecked in local waters.
+At the Shipwreck Museum in Hastings, marvel at the 17th-century warship Anne and 18th-century Dutch East Indiaman Amsterdam, both wrecked locally.